Tuition and fees

 If the financial aid applied to your account exceeds the amount due on your bill (actual Account Balance, not Anticipated Aid), you may request a refund online through CAESAR after classes begin.
 Navigate to: CAESAR > Main menu > Student Financial Services > Request a Refund.
-Your credit account balance is never refunded to you automatically; you must request the payment each time.
+Note that, for most programs, credit account balances are not automatically refunded; they must be requested for each applicable term.

-After your request is approved, the amount remaining in your account may be refunded to you either by a check to you or via direct deposit to your financial institution.
-The quickest way to receive your refund is to sign up for direct deposit through CAESAR.
-Navigate to: CAESAR > Main Menu > Student Financial Services > Setup Direct Deposit.
-If you are unable to use CAESAR, you may request a paper Direct Deposit form by contacting the Office of Student Accounts.
-If you do not have an active direct deposit authorization filed with the Office of Student Accounts, you may choose to have a refund check mailed one of your active addresses.
+After your request is approved, the amount remaining in your account may be refunded via direct deposit to your financial institution or by check.
+Direct deposit is the quickest way to receive your refund.
+To sign up for direct deposit, navigate to: CAESAR > Main Menu > Student Financial Services > Setup Direct Deposit.
+If you are unable to use CAESAR, you may request a paper Direct Deposit form by contacting Student Finance.

 Do I need to pay the Anticipated Aid amount on my invoice?

 Do not pay the anticipated aid amount on your invoice.
-Anticipated aid reflects the amount of financial aid that will be paid to your student account, but has not been received.
-As financial aid funds are disbursed, they will be recorded as payments in your student account replacing the anticipated aid figure.
+Anticipated aid reflects the amount of financial aid that will be paid to your student account that has not yet been received.
+As financial aid funds are disbursed, they will be recorded as payments on your student account.

-If any financial aid is cancelled either by the Financial Aid Office or by the Student Loan office, the anticipated aid amount will be reduced by the amount cancelled.
+If any financial aid is cancelled either by the Financial Aid Office or by Student Finance, the anticipated aid amount will be reduced by the amount cancelled.

-What charges does my Federal Title IV aid cover?
+What charges are covered by Federal Title IV aid?

 Federal Title IV financial aid is applied directly to your student account, which contains charges for tuition, allowable fees, and room and board (which may include off-campus living expenses).

 You may authorize the University to pay for all charges billed to your student account, including charges such as library fines, parking fines, room damage charges, and health service fees.
-You may change this authorization at any time through the Office of Student Accounts.
+You may change this authorization at any time by contacting Student Finance.

 Is my work-study check deposited directly into my student account?

-Federal Work-Study funds are not automatically credited towards student accounts.
+Federal Work-Study funds are not automatically credited toward tuition and fees.
 They are issued directly to you.
 The University Payroll department now requires work-study paychecks to be direct-deposited into your bank account.